fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ```

-The _beforeEach_ function gets called before each test, which then renders the <i>Togglable</i> component into the _component_ variable
+The _beforeEach_ function gets called before each test, which then renders the <i>Togglable</i> component into the _component_ variable.

 The first test verifies that the <i>Togglable</i> component renders its child component `<div className="testDiv" />`.